Maria Ilyinichna Ulyanova: Biography

 Maria Ilyinichna Ulyanova was born on 6 February 1878 in Simbirsk and was the youngest child of Ilya Nikolaevich Ulyanov and his wife Maria Alexandrovna.
 She was given the nickname "Manyasha" by her family.
 She studied first at the Simbirsk gymnasium, in Simbirsk, graduating in 1893.
-In 1895, Maria applied to the physicochemical department of the mathematical faculty of the Higher (Bestuzhev) women's courses in St. Petersburg.
+In 1895, Maria applied to the physicochemical department of the mathematical faculty of the Higher (Bestuzhev) women's courses in Saint Petersburg.
 However she was not accepted, and she had to enroll in 1896 for a two-year course in Moscow.
 After her graduation, she received a teaching diploma.

 Since 1898, Maria had been a member of the Russian Social-Democratic Labour Party (RSDLP).
 She conducted propaganda in workers' circles, delivered illegal literature, and acted as a liaison officer.
 She was arrested several times.
 In September 1899, after the arrests of members of the Moscow RSDLP, Maria was sent under police supervision to Nizhny Novgorod.

 On the night of March 1, 1901, Maria was arrested and placed in solitary confinement in the Taganskaya prison.
 After seven months she was deported to Samara.
 The third time she was arrested was in January 1904, and then having been released on bail in June of the same year, Maria left for Switzerland.

-In 1905, Maria returned to St. Petersburg, where she worked as secretary of the Vasileostrovsky District Committee of the RSDLP.
+In 1905, Maria returned to Saint Petersburg, where she worked as secretary of the Vasileostrovsky District Committee of the RSDLP.

 On May 2, 1907, Maria was arrested again.
 Having been released in 1908, she moved to Moscow and worked in the Moscow Party organization.